RazrFalcon/rustybuzz/README.md

 The library is completely safe.

-We do have one `unsafe` to cast between two POD structures.
+We do have one `unsafe` to cast between two POD structures, which is perfectly safe.
 But except that, there are no `unsafe` in this library and in most of its dependencies (excluding `bytemuck`).